What does ChatGPT mean for the digital marketing industry?

 But there are smaller, more niche idiosyncracies that still come into play here.

-In fact, our Head of SEO, Rebecca Quick, wrote her Master’s thesis on this exact topic.
+In fact, our Head of SEO, Rebecca Nordqvist, wrote her Master’s thesis on this exact topic.

 Rebecca’s thesis, “Human Versus Machine: Human Connection And AI Copywriting Systems As Interpreted Through The AIDA Framework”, tested this exact theory.